Fortress-Wars/FortressWars-Wiki/docs/kits/Wizard.md

 ---

 - **Introduced:** v1.7.0
-- **Description:** A damage kit that uses the element of electricity to damage and stun enemies.
+- **Description:** A damage kit that uses electricity to damage and stun enemies.
 - **Role:** Damage
 - **How to Unlock:** Purchase for 500 Credits.